lynix27/modmail-bot/README.md

 ```bash
 python3 main.py
 ```
-(This command varies depending on your operating system.)
+(This command may vary based om your OS.)